machalen/STAR/README.md

 # STAR
-Dokerfile to use STAR command line tool
+Dokerfile to use STAR command line tool for alignment